How often should you change the water in your cat fountain?

 Benefits of having a pet fountain

-Water is a cornerstone of life and cats need a constant source of clean, fresh water.
+Water is a cornerstone of life, and cats need a constant source of clean, fresh water.

-Without good options, they’ll resort to finding their own source; clean or not.
+Without good options, they’ll resort to finding their own source, clean or not.
 That’s why pet fountains are such a great tool to have in your household.

 Not only are they more convenient than traditional water bowls, but the filtration they use ensures clean water for a longer time.

-In the wild, cats tend to avoid still water because it usually is a breeding ground for bacteria.
+In the wild, cats tend to avoid still water because it is usually a breeding ground for bacteria.

 While your indoor cat won’t refuse a bowl of water just because it’s still, instinctually they do seem to prefer flowing aqua.